rajeevreddyms5/capstone/README.md

 5. categories.py - model for categories and subcategories.

 ### static/chittabook:
-static: contains all the CSS files for the project and also the javascript
+contains all the CSS files for the project and also the javascript
 - statics/chittabook/scripts.js - contains the javascript for the landing page (index page) - (here implemented code for password visibility when user login and register into the website, autodismiss alerts)
 - statics/chittabook/styles.css - contains css of the landing page (index page)

+#### static/chittabook/homepage:
-#### static/chittabook/homepage - contains all the CSS files for homepage, javascript and HTMX for homepage functionality
+contains all the CSS files for homepage, javascript and HTMX for homepage functionality
 -  htmx.min.js: HTMX code for deploying the HTMX functionality into the project
 - main.js: contains the javascript for the home page of the website. (here implemented code for changing of text color to red if amount is negative and green if positive, for sidebar closing on mobile devices, activate dropdown on sidebar onclick of each dropdown_on_sidebar)
 - sytles.css - contains the javascript for the home page of the website.